thiagogsr/discipline_approval/README.md

 # Discipline Approval

-Check if you passed in the discipline with your grades
+Check if you passed in the discipline with your grades.

 ## Rules